sclaussen/ax12a/README.md

 ## discover-id

 Python script to discover the ID of the first AX-12A actuator on the bus using the AX12A class.
+This script is useful if you have a single AX-12A actuator connected on the bus.

 ```
 $ p3 discover-id.py /dev/tty.usbserial-FT3WFGSI